In the name of Allah [SWT], the Most Beneficent, the Merciful.

 Clearly my inner addict is throwing some pretty negative self-talk my way!
 I just hope and pray that I, like each and every other member of this Community, can offer a unique perspective on this process.

-Alhumdulillah now, after nearly 4 years since starting the Breaking Free Program, I have finally begun to understand and appreciate what sobriety means, and am realizing that it is definitely not the same as abstinence.
+Alhumdulillah now, after nearly 4 years since starting the Purify Your Gaze Program, I have finally begun to understand and appreciate what sobriety means, and am realizing that it is definitely not the same as abstinence.

 I will share some of what I have learned here: